Footprints of Bonitz family members in history and today

 John Bonitz Drive, Harrisburg, PA

-• new Oswin Bonitz (born May 5, 1902) was politically active during the 1920s.
+• Oswin Bonitz (born May 5, 1902) was politically active during the 1920s.
 For his commitment and his membership in the Communist Party, the "Red Aid" and the alliance against fascism, he was reprimanded several times.
 In 1944 he was deported to concentration camp Flossenbürg.
 During the evacuation from Flossenbürg to the Dachau concentration camp in 1945 Oswin was murdered together with five other prisoners.

 A memorial stone at a road junction in Rödlitz (district Zwickau, Saxony) was erected in 1964 to remember the six communist opponents of the Hitler regime.

-Oswin Bonitz memorial
+Oswin Bonitz memorial - click to enlarge

 Thanks to Mr. Horst Kohl and his web site Oschatz in those days for providing this information and the corresponding pictures.